-Net change in fund balances - total governmental funds \$ 3,330,827 Total change in net position reported for governmental activities in the statement of activities differs because: Governmental funds report capital outlays as expenditures.
+Not change in fund helenese, total governmental funde \$ 4 442 907 Net change in fund balances - total governmental funds Total change in net position reported for governmental activities in the statement of activities differs because: Φ 4,443,807 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Capitalized capital outlay 412,740 Depreciation (1,822,956) Expenses are recorded when incurred in the statement of activities.
-Compensated absences 13,894 Interest (28,000) Unemployment (17,000) The statement of net position reports the net pension liability and deferred outflows of resources and deferred inflows related to the net pension liability and pension expense.
+25 092 Capitalized capital outlay 25,083 Depreciation (1,799,177) Expenses are recorded when incurred in the statement of activities.
+50 205 Compensated absences 50,395 Interest 7,000 Unemployment 27,000 The statement of net position reports the net pension liability and deferred outflows of resources and deferred inflows related to the net pension liability and pension expense.
 However, the amount recorded on the governmental funds equals actual pension contributions.
-Net change between actual pension contributions and the cost of benefits earned net of employee contributions 2,995,000 Net change in the deferrals of resources related to the net pension liability 2,378,471 Net change in net pension liability (2,850,742) Bond and note proceeds and capital leases are reported as financing sources in the governmental funds and thus contribute to the , change in fund balance.
+Net change in net pension liability (5,726,814) Net change in deferrals of resources related to the net pension liability 6,271,555 The statement of net position reports the net OPEB liability and deferred outflows of resources and deferred inflows related to the net OPEB liability and pension expense.
+However, the amount recorded on the governmental funds equals actual OPEB contributions.
+206 200 Net change in net OPEB liability 306,809 Net change in deferrals of resources related to the net OPEB liability (725,237) Bond and note proceeds and capital leases are reported as financing sources in the governmental funds and thus contribute to the change in fund balance.
 In the statement of net position, however, issuing debt increases long-term liabilities and does not affect the statement of activities.
 Similarly, repayment of principal is an expenditure in the governmental funds but reduces the liability in the statement of net position.
 Also, governmental funds report the effect of premiums, discounts and similar items when debt is first issued, whereas these amounts are recorded as liabilities and amortized in the statement of activities.
 When debt refunding occurs, the difference in the carrying value of the refunding debt and the amount applied to the new debt is reported the same as regular debt proceeds or repayments, as a financing source or expenditure in the governmental funds.
 However, in the statement of net position, debt refunding may result in deferred inflows of resources or deferred outflows of resources, which are then amortized in the statement of activities.
-Proceeds from issuance of debt (15,735,000) Premium on issuance of debt (1,936,536) Repayments of long-term debt 18,595,000 Change in deferred amount on debt refunding 250,182 Amortization of premium 368,488 Amortization of discount (11,155) Change in net position of governmental activities \$ 5,943,213
+4 545 000 Repayments of long-term debt 1,515,000 Change in deferred amount on debt refunding (42,193) Amortization of premium 438,987 Amortization of discount (10,787) Change in net position of governmental activities Þ 4,781,428

-School District of the City of Saginaw Statement of Fiduciary Net Position June 30, 2017
+School District of the City of Saginaw Statement of Fiduciary Net Position June 30, 2018

-Assets Private Purpose Trust Funds Purpose Agency

-Cash \$ 564,956 \$ 519,258

-Investments 1,477,139 • -

-Loans receivable 22,012

-Total assets 2,064,107 \$ 519,258

-Liabilities

-Accounts payable - \$ 21,507

-Due to student and other groups 497,751

-Total liabilities \$ 519,258

-Net position

-Assets held for scholarships and loans \$ 2,064,107
+Accesta Private Purpose Trust Funds Agency Fund Assets Cash Investments Loans receivable \$ 563,886 1,480,147 21,417 \$ 548,724 - - Total assets 2,065,450 \$ 548,724 Liabilities Accounts payable Due to student and other groups Total liabilities - \$ 72,469 476,255 548,724 Net position Assets held for scholarships and loans \$ 2,065,450